 - misuse, interference and loss; and

-unauthorised access, modification or
+- unauthorised access, modification or

-5.2.
-Information Security
+4.2 Information Security

-We may disclose your personal information for any of the for which it is primarily held or for a lawful related purpose.
+We may disclose your personal information for any of the purposes for which it is held or for a lawful related purpose.
 We may disclose your personal information where we are under a legal duty to do so.
 Disclosure will usually be:

 - internally and to our related entities

 We outsource a number of services to contracted service suppliers (CSPs) from time to time.
 Our CSPs may see some of your personal information.
 Typically our CSPs would include: